Nyaanity/BubbleTeaTycoon/README.md

 # BubbleTeaTycoon
 A simple tycoon made in Python.
+NOT finished.

 > "Why?"
 Because I have nothing else to do..